Select your language

 Tuberculosis is a disease caused by a bacterium called Mycobacterium tuberculosis that usually affects the lungs.

-According to the World Health Organization (WHO), there were 10 million new cases of tuberculosis in 2019.
-This disease is one of the top 10 causes of death worldwide.
+According to the World Health Organization (WHO), more than 10 million new cases of tuberculosisoccur every year.
+The disease is one of the top 10 causes of death worldwide, and probably returned to being the world’s leading cause of death from a single infectious agent in 2023, following 3 years in which it was replaced by COVID-19.
 Belgium is situated among the “low-incidence countries” with less than 10 new cases of tuberculosis per 100,000 inhabitants per year [1].

-Tuberculosis can nowadays be effectively treated with a success rate of 81.2% in 2019 in Belgium.
-In Belgium, treatment is free of charge for the entire population (even for people without health insurance).
-However, 9.4% of tuberculosis patients still die before the end of treatment (half of these deaths are due to comorbidity) [2].
+Tuberculosis can nowadays be effectively treated and the success rate is 81% in 2023 in Belgium.
+In Belgium, treatment is free of charge for the entire population, also for people without health insurance.
+However, 7.4% of tuberculosis patients still die before the end of treatment [2].

 Definitions